epactltd/infra/docs/disastor-recovery-test.md

 # Disaster Recovery (DR) Test Plan

-This document outlines the process for exercising and validating the disaster recovery capabilities of the multi-tenant AWS infrastructure.
+This document outlines the process for exercising and validating the disaster recovery capabilities of the Envelope multi-tenant AWS infrastructure.
 Tests should be scheduled at least twice per year or after significant architectural changes.

 ## 1. Objectives
 - Validate that Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) are achievable.